Merck Manual

 Adjustable gastric banding

-Use of adjustable gastric banding has dramatically decreased in the US.
-A band is placed around the upper part of the stomach to divide the stomach into a small upper pouch and a larger lower pouch.
+For adjustable gastric banding, the band is placed around the upper part of the stomach to divide the stomach into a small upper pouch and a larger lower pouch.
 Typically, the band is adjusted 4 to 6 times by injecting saline into the band via a port that is placed subcutaneously.
 When saline is injected, the band expands, restricting the upper pouch of the stomach.
 As a result, the pouch can hold much less food, patients eat more slowly, and satiety occurs earlier.
-This procedure is usually done laparoscopically.
 Saline can be removed from the band if a complication occurs or if the band is overly restrictive.

 Weight loss with the band varies and is related to the frequency of follow-up; more frequent follow-ups result in greater weight loss.
-Although postoperative morbidity and mortality are less than those with RYGB, long-term complications, including repeat operations, are more likely, possibly occurring in up to 15% of patients.
+Early postoperative morbidity and mortality rates are lower than with other procedures.
+Long-term complications include gastroesophageal reflux, esophagitis, slipped bands, and erosion.

 Preoperative evaluation consists of